-There are lot of tutorials that detail how to choose color palettes and general branding colors for your websites and user interfaces.
+There are lot of tutorials that detail how to choose color palettes and general branding colors for your websites, digital products and user interfaces.
 I've done one myself if you want to check that out .

 But what about choosing colors for more complex data, like maps, charts, diagrams and other statistic visualizations?